CyberTechTorres/Community-Threat-Hunt/README.md

 Considering intelligence related to the “JADE SPIDER” threat actor, the typical dwell time ranges from approximately 21 to 45 days, with the most recent observed activity reported in November. <br/>
-Based on this, the investigation window was set from 45 days prior through the current date range of interest, specifically 2025-10-09T00:00:00.0000000Z to 2025-11-22T23:00:00.0000000<br/>
+Based on this, the investigation window was set from 45 days prior through the current date.<br/>
 Endpoint Device in question that has been compromised is "azuki-sl".<br/>
-I will filter for interactive Logontype which can indicate a public remote IP.<br/>
+I will filter for interactive Logontype which will indicate a public remote IP connection.<br/>

 **Host of Interest (Starting Point):** `azuki-sl`
-**Why:** Admin Account with desired data useful for adversary.
+**Why:** Admin Account has desired data useful for adversary.<br/>
 **KQL Query Used:**
 ```
 DeviceLogonEvents